Islands in Kaluza-Klein black holes: Entanglement entropy

 And we could write $S_{\mathrm{gen}}$ as

-It's clear that $t_a=t_b$ maximize the generalized entropy.
+The above expression is just the sum of the entanglement entropies of the two intervals $[a ,b]$, because at late times, the proper distance between the two intervals is very large \cite{Almheiri:2019yqk,Hashimoto:2020cas}.
+It is clear that $t_a=t_b$ maximize the generalized entropy.
 Actually, here we can see that the time dependence is eliminated when we set $t_a=t_b$, and the entropy will approach a constant at late times.
 The entanglement entropy \eqref{sgen_latetime} will dominate over that without an island \eqref{Snoisland}, leading to a finite entanglement entropy of Hawking radiation.
 This is again universal for all spherically symmetric black holes since the specific form of $W(r)$ is not yet incorporated.